Jyotsna0303/DSA/README.md

 To Do
 2. Rotate an array- juggling algo left and right both rotation
 4. Trapping rain water-leave stack solution
-5. stock buy and sell
+5. stock buy and sell- 1 transaction allowed, 2 transaction allowed, K transctions allowed
 6. Find max sum of K consecutive elements in an given array of size N.
 7. Return true if there is an subarray of sum S in any given array of unsorted non-negative integers size N.
 8. Return true if there is an subarray of sum S in any given array of sorted non-negative integers size N.